BryanWilhite/dotnet-core/dotnet-web-fable/Fable.One/README.md

 ### F#

-The sample only contains two F# files: the project (.fsproj) and a source file (.fs) in the `src` folder.
+The sample only contains two F# files: the project (.fsproj) and a source file (.fs) in the `src` directory.

 ### Web assets

-The `index.html` file and other assets like an icon can be found in the `public` folder.
+The `index.html` file and other assets like an icon can be found in the `public` directory.